hedibertosilva/python-api-todos/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed the version of Python between v3.7 and v3.9 (JWT module still doesn't work in Python 3.10).
 * You have installed the latest version of Pip.
-*  deployment with virtualenv, you have installed the latest version of virtualenv (pip module).
+* For deployment with virtualenv, you have installed the latest version of virtualenv (pip module).
 * For deployment with Docker, you have installed the version of Docker >= v20.
 * For deployment with Docker, you have installed the version of Docker-compose >= v1.28.
 * For testing, you have installed the lastest version of Tox (pip module).